 A second and final email is sent out 7 hours+ following the first email if they have not completed their purchase since the previous email.

-You’re able to switch on pre-billing notifications for subscriptions and specify the number of days before the next billing date in which they are delivered in the Subscription Settings page of your Paddle dashboard.
+You’re able to switch on pre-billing notifications for subscriptions and specify the number of days before the next billing date in which they are delivered in the Recover Settings page of your Paddle dashboard.
 For each pre-billing reminder, customers will be sent the following email notification:

-You’re able to switch on failed billing notifications for subscriptions (recommended) and specify how often we should retry the payment in the Subscription Settings page of your Paddle dashboard.
+You’re able to switch on failed billing notifications for subscriptions (recommended) and specify how often we should retry the payment in the Recover Settings page of your Paddle dashboard.
 For each failed billing attempt, customers will receive the following notification:

 As an alternative to cancelling a subscription when all payment attempts have failed, you can now choose to pause the subscription instead.
 This will give your customer a chance to resolve their payment issue in their own time and then re-start their subscription again.

 When a buyer’s subscription is canceled they will receive an email which confirms the cancelation.
 As usual, any responses from this email go to our dedicated Buyer Support team.

 Paddle automatically translates these emails into the 16 languages currently supported in the Checkout: English, French, Portuguese, German, Spanish, Russian, Japanese, Italian, Polish, Dutch, Arabic, Chinese (simplified), Korean, Swedish, Danish, and Norwegian.
 This means customers will receive all transactional emails in the language they checkout in, which can help decrease involuntary churn and boost conversions in the post-purchase journey*.
 Here is an example of a Cancelation Notification in Dutch: